 Well get your sweaters out and ready your home for autumn leaves, because we’re gonna go through some ways to find that fall feeling despite the pleasant temperatures and unceasing clear skies.

-Find The Autumn Chill Outside
+Find Fall Chill Outside

-For late risers, open your windows in the evening and leave them open.
+- For late risers, open your windows in the evening and leave them open.
 Once the sun is down, our climate can turn cold quickly on a mild day, bringing in a chill from the sea.
 While it may not bring an immediate East Coast autumn feeling, it will substantially freshen the air in your home and allow you to wake up to warm blankets and cold air on your face.
 It’s a perfect opportunity to make yourself some tea and take in the morning from your porch while the sun is still low on the horizon.
 While neither of these suggestions really require it to be fall, they go a long way to simulate the feeling.

-Go Farther Afield
+Go Further Afield

 While some streets may have enough deciduous trees in our area to turn some leaves orange and red, going farther afield may provide you with even more.
 Try a hike in the Angeles National Forest or through the canyons in the Santa Monica mountains as well.
 To the south, Laguna Canyon’s Willow Canyon Trail offers views of the ocean and fall leaves.

-If you want a really cool day trip, head south to Palomar Mountain where the variety of trees and damp weather will put you squarely in the mood for a pastry and a good warm cup of cocoa.
+Just a bit inland, Descanso Gardens is a nice place to take a stroll and enjoy a view of what many of us picture autumn looking like: golden trees with leaves falling to the ground.
+If you want a really cool day trip, head south to Palomar Mountain.
+There the variety of trees and damp weather will put you squarely in the mood for a pastry and a good warm cup of cocoa.

 Decorate Like You Mean Business

 Your garden and porch can help.
 Chrysanthemums come in rust reds, yellows, oranges, and maroons, and are perfectly happy to live in pots to the side of a door or on a porch step.
 They like the warm weather, have long-lasting blooms, and give you that little punch of color you wanted.
-Also, try growing some late season veggies for an excuse to be outside early and for the benefits of harvesting in the fall.
+Also, try growing some late-season veggies for an excuse to be outside early and for the benefits of harvesting in the fall.
 Root vegetables, broccoli, and other upcoming Thanksgiving appropriate foods are good options.
 More home-grown brussels sprouts with your side of dressing?
 Of course.

 Bring some of that autumn goodness inside with you.
-A wreath, some spicy candles, or even just a few yellow leaves from a liquidambar or cottonwood tree can bring some color and sense of place.
+A wreath, some spicy candles, or even just a few yellow leaves from a liquidambar or cottonwood tree can bring some color and a sense of place.
 Consider baking pumpkin bread or ginger cookies to bring the smell of fall into your home.